cesc-park/CRCN/README.md

 + Cesc Chunseong Park and Gunhee Kim.
 Expressing an Image Stream with a Sequence of Natural Sentences.
 In NIPS 2015 [[pdf](http://www.cs.cmu.edu/~gunhee/publish/nips15_stream2text.pdf)]

+The CRCN stands for *Coherent Recurrent Convolutional Networks*.
+It integrates (i) convolutional networks for image description, (ii) bidirectional recurrent networks for the language model, and (iii) local coherence model for a smooth flow of multiple sentences.

+The main objective of our neural network model is, given a photo stream, to generate (retrieve) a coherent sequence of natural sentences.
+For example, if you visit New York City and takes lots of pictures, it can write a travelogue for your photo album.
+While almost all previous studies have dealt with the relation between a single image and a single natural sentence, our work extends both input and output dimension to a sequence of images and a sequence of sentences.

 ##Reference